Divisors on coherent schemes and homogeneous spaces: Criteria for ampleness

 As $\kappa$ is algebraically closed, there is an element $g_0\in W$.
-Thus, by \cite{EGAIV4}*{17.16.1}, there exists a closed subscheme $T\subset G$ that is fppf finite over $V$ and passing through $g_0$.
-Taking a valuation ring $V\pr$ dominating the local ring of $T$ at $g_0$, we obtained a flat local homomorphism $V\hra V\pr$, so $V\pr$ is $V$-fpqc.
-After base change everything to $V\pr$, we extend $g_0$ to a $V\pr$-section $g$ of $G_{V\pr}$.
+Thus, by \cite{EGAIV4}*{proposition~17.16.1}, there exists a closed subscheme $T\subset G$ that is fppf finite over $V$ and passing through $g_0$.
+Taking a valuation ring $V\pr$ dominating the local ring of $T$ at $g_0$, we obtain a flat local homomorphism $V\hra V\pr$, so it is an fpqc cover.
+Base changing everything to $V\pr$, we extend $g_0$ to a $V\pr$-section $g$ of $G_{V\pr}$.
 As $U_{V\pr}$ is separated, two sections are equal $g\cdot (s_1)_{V\pr}=g\cdot (s_2)_{V\pr}$, hence $(s_1)_{V\pr}$ and $(s_2)_{V\pr}$ coincide.
-Every algebraic space over a scheme is an fpqc sheaf by Gabber \SP{0APL}, we conclude that $s_1=s_2$, so $X$ is $S$-separated. \epf \bprop For a normal scheme $S$, an $S$-flat finite type group scheme $G$ with connected fibers, an $S$-smooth scheme $Y$ equipped with a $G$-action, an $S$-quasi-affine open subscheme $U\subset Y$ with orbit $X\ce G\cdot U$, and all irreducible components $(F_i)_{i\in I}$ of $X\backslash U$ of codimension one in $X$, assume that \benumr \item either $S$ is locally Noetherian and $G_s$ is smooth for every $s\in S$ of codimension at most one, \item or $S$ is Pr\"uferian quasi-compact, $G$ is $S$-smooth, and $(F_i)_{i\in I}$ are chosen to be $S$-flat, \eenum then the sum $D\ce \sum_{i\in I}n_i F_i$ for all $n_i\in \mathbb{Z}_{>0}$ is an effective Cartier divisor, and $\sL\ce \sO_X(D)$ is $S$-ample.\eprop \bpf Since $U$ is $S$-quasi-affine, it is quasi-compact and separated \SP{01SL}.
-On the other hand, $G$ is of finite type over $S$, hence is quasi-compact over $S$.
-Therefore, the orbit $X=G\cdot U$ is quasi-compact.
-Thus, it suffices to prove the assertion for $Y=X$, which is of finite type over $S$.
-It follows from \Cref{separated} that $X$ is $S$-separated.
-Besides, the problem is local on $S$, so we may assume that $S$ is affine so proving the ampleness of $\sL$ suffices.
-The proof then proceeds as the following steps.
+Every algebraic space over a scheme is an fpqc sheaf by Gabber \SP{0APL}, we conclude that $s_1=s_2$, so $X$ is $S$-separated. \epf \bthm Let $S$ be a locally (coherent, topologically Noetherian) normal scheme and $G$ an $S$-flat group of finite type with connected fibres.
+For an $S$-smooth scheme $X$ with $G$-action and an $S$-quasi-affine open $U$, let $(D_i)_{i\in I}$ be one-codimensional irreducible components of $G\cdot U - U$.
+If $G_s$ is smooth whenever $\mathrm{wdim}\,\sO_{S,s}\leq 1$, then any cycle $D\ce \sum_{n_i\in \bZ_{>0}}n_i D_i$ is an effective divisor, and $\sL\ce \sO_X(D)$ is $S$-ample. \ethm \bpf Since $U$ is $S$-quasi-affine, by \SP{01SL} it is quasi-compact and separated and the orbit $G\cdot U$ is quasi-compact.
+We may assume that $X=G\cdot U$, which is $S$-separated due to \Cref{separated}.
+The problem is local on $S$, so we may assume that $S$ is affine to prove the ampleness of $\sL$.
+Note that each $S$-fibre of $G$ is geometrically irreducible, so $U$ contains all the maximal points of $S$-fibres of $X$.